goedh452/homebridge-http-sprinkler/README.md

 ## Description

-This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based sprinkler/valve to Apple's [HomeKit](http://www.apple.com/ios/home/) and allows you to control it via HTTP requests with extra functionality like duration timers
+This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based sprinkler/valve to Apple's [HomeKit](http://www.apple.com/ios/home/) and allows you to control it via HTTP requests.

 ## Installation